-Mr. Hammer's closed-circuit talk Thursday actually consisted of taped excerpts from porary" but has given no clue as to when or by whom he will be succeeded.
+Mr. Hammer has indicated that his tenure as president of the network will be "temporary" but has given no clue as to when or by whom he will be succeeded.
 Presumably he will continue as board chairman.

 He is a man of many interests.
 He is president of Hammer Galleries, New York art firm, and of Occidental Petroleum Corp. of Los Angeles.
 He spends approximately half of each year at Colt's Neck, N. J., where he raises Aberdeen Angus cattle, and the other half in Los Angeles.
 In 1946, as president of United Distillers of America (which he later sold), he organized and headed a campaign to raise 100 million pounds of grain for Europe's hungry.
 He was named to the citizens' food committee by President Truman in 1947, and also was on the advisory board of the Institute for Peace.